BrenPatF/Sandbox/README.md

 # Utils
 This module comprises a set of generic user-defined Oracle types and a PL/SQL package of functions and procedures of general utility.
+It includes functions and procedures for:
+- 'pretty-printing'
+- returning records from cursors or views/tables as lists of delimited strings
+- joining lists of values into delimited strings, and the converse splitting operation

 ## Usage (extract from main_col_group.sql)
 ```sql